milosgajdos/gocv-playground/01_Basics/README.md

 }
 ```

-Format of the written file is determined by its extension.
-Note there is also `gocv.IMWriteWithParams` function which allows you to pass various image write [parameters](https://docs.opencv.org/master/d4/da8/group__imgcodecs.html#ga292d81be8d76901bff7988d18d2b42ac).
+Image format of the written file is determined by its extension.

+Note, there is also `gocv.IMWriteWithParams` function available which allows you to pass various image write [parameters](https://docs.opencv.org/master/d4/da8/group__imgcodecs.html#ga292d81be8d76901bff7988d18d2b42ac) that can modify the image file written to the filesystem.

 # Image matrix

-`gocv.IMRead` returns an image as `gocv.Mat` obkect which is basically a multidimensional array which stores values of pixels of the read in image. `gocv.Mat` type provides a lot of useful functions for getting the information about the read in image and its manipulation.
+`gocv.IMRead` returns an image as `gocv.Mat` object which is a multidimensional array which stores values of pixel intensities of the image. `gocv.Mat` type provides a lot of useful functions to work with the image.
+You can obtains lots of information about the read in image and manipulate the image in different ways.

 ## Image size